Oakes Angier Ames: Queset House

 Oakes Angier Ames' legacy to North Easton can still be seen in Queset House, his home beside the Queset Brook.
 Built of stone, Queset stands on property to the rear of the Ames Free Library.
 His son, famous theatrical producer Winthrop Ames, also lived in the house with his wife Lucy after inheriting it from his father.
 The property is now owned by the library and functions as a center for cultural programming.
 Queset was commissioned to be built in 1853 and it was completed the following year.
 The house's front portion design was drawn from a plan by noted architect Andrew Jackson Downing (who died in 1852).
 Downing collaborated with Alexander Jackson Davis who provided architectural drawings.
 It was built in the Gothic Revival style.
-Harvard educated architect John Ames Mitchell, (a first cousin of Oakes Angier and architect of Unity church in Easton, MA) designed the rear in 1873.
+Harvard educated architect John Ames Mitchell, (a first cousin of Oakes Angier and architect of the Unity Church of North Easton, MA) designed the rear in 1873.
 He also added the copper-clad chimneys and a new staircase.
 The landscape architect Frederick Law Olmsted planned its grounds and also, in consultation with Ames, created The Rockery nearby.

 Together with his family, Ames commissioned Olmsted and architect H. H. Richardson to create a remarkable set of buildings and landscapes in North Easton, including: